timefoil/Red-to-blue-map/README.md

 # Red-to-blue-map
-A light app that converts the asset studio red png norm maps into a blue/pink normal map
+An application designed to convert asset studio red PNG norm maps into blue/pink normal maps.

-Simply run the app, select "browse files" then select the normal maps and then open.
-Your files will now be fixed and replaced.
+To utilize the application, execute the program and proceed to "browse files."
+Next, select the desired normal maps and initiate the open function.
+This will result in the files being rectified and replaced accordingly.
-That's all it is. enjoy <3